Nicolle Littrell, MA

 So...I bought my own boat, a traditional-style 19'5" wooden Swampscott dory.
 I named her Sorciere ("Witch" in French), inspired by my love of the magical and mythic, as well as a nod to my Franco-Canadian heritage.
 And I've been rowing her ever since!
 I row year-round in Belfast Bay and the Passagassawakeag River, which are part of Penobscot Bay, through all four seasons and in all kinds of weather, wind and waves.

 In June 2021 I became a licensed Maine Guide and launched DoryWoman Rowing soon after, making my dream of taking folks out on the water in my boat a reality!
 Through DWR, I offer rowing lessons, guided tours, workout and speciality rows.
 I also love to photograph, film and write about my rows and share these adventures.

 "DoryWoman" speaks to the under-representation of women, traditional craft and rowing.
 Do an internet search of "dorywoman" and you'll see what I mean!
 The term "doryman" is common, however!
 As a former Gender Studies professor and media professional, challenging the gender status quo has been a big focus of my career.
 And now, rowing!

-Despite the name, my rowing services are open to all who are seeking fitness, wellness and adventure on the water!
+Despite the name, I welcome all in my boat who are seeking fitness, wellness and adventure on the water!

 Thanks for stopping by!
 I hope to see you in the boat!